Global Migration and Diaspora

-Migrations and diasporas have shaped human political, economic and cultural interaction among diverse peoples across the globe for millennia.
-Migratory flows, whether forced or voluntary, shape the way individuals “imagine” and construct their communities.
+Migrations and diasporas have shaped political, economic, and cultural interactions among diverse peoples across the globe for millennia.
+Migratory flows, whether forced or voluntary, affect the way individuals imagine and construct communities.
+Diasporic communities create enriching cross-cultural exchanges, but refugees and forced migration also raise challenging questions about colonial legacies and power relations.

-This thematic track equips students with the knowledge and tools to understand and analyze the multiple influences of migration and diaspora at a global, national and local scales.
-In addition to theories of migration and issues of rights, students will examine specific case studies that highlight topics such as justice, belonging, and the migrant experience.
+This thematic track equips students with the knowledge and tools to understand and analyze the multiple influences of migration and diaspora on global, national, and local levels.
+In addition to theories of migration, borders, and human rights, students will examine specific case studies that highlight topics such as social justice, national belonging, and cultural hybridity.

 Track Director